ibm-cloud-docs/power-iaas/global-replication-service.md

 # Getting started with Global replication service
 {: #getting-started-GRS}

-The {{site.data.keyword.powerSys}} provides a set of APIs through which you can enable disaster recovery (DR) solution for your virtual server instances .
+The {{site.data.keyword.powerSysFull}} provides a set of APIs through which you can enable disaster recovery (DR) solution for your virtual server instances .
 The storage replication uses the Global Mirror Change volume technology.
 {: shortdesc}

 Global replication service (GRS) aims not to automate the complete DR solution end to end but to provide API and CLI interfaces to create the recipe for the DR solution.